misalcedo/tortuga/README.md

 == Examples
 All examples are WASM-based actors.
-Use `cargo build --example <example> --target wasm32-unknown-unknown` to compile examples.
-An alternative is to run `make` from the `examples/` directory.
-For `make` to work, new examples need to be added to `examples/Makefile`.

-=== ECHO
-`cargo build --example echo --target wasm32-unknown-unknown`
+To build the examples, change to the `examples` worksapce directory.
+Then, run `cargo build`.
+All examples can be found in: `examples/target/wasm32-unknown-unknown/*.wasm`.